Social Media

 As a form of ancestor worship and to appease these spirits, all sorts of offerings are made during the Hungry Ghost Festival, especially on the three main days: the 1st, 15th and last day of the 7th month.

 Another important part of the offerings during the Hungry Ghost Festival is food.
-Those celebrating will leave food on the sidewalk or at temples to satisfy the ghosts’ appetites, appease their deceased family members and in return bring good luck.
+Those celebrating will leave food on the sidewalk or at temples to satisfy the ghosts’ appetites and appease their deceased family members, and in return bring good luck.

 The 7th month is considered an inauspicious month, so there are lots of ‘don’ts’ in order to avoid encountering ‘bad luck’.
 A few include: